All Episodes

 President Biden probably regrets at this point that he was so strong in his assurances that Nord Stream would be gone.

-I mean, uh my intelligence assessment is that Russia is the one that is behind conducting this industrial sabotage, right?
+I mean, my intelligence assessment is that Russia is the one that is behind conducting this industrial sabotage, right?

-It's called Five Reasons Why Russia is likely behind the Nord Stream Industrial Sabotage.
+It's called Five Reasons Why Russia is Likely Behind the Nord Stream Industrial Sabotage.

-And um so anyone can go check it out, but uh briefly basically uh Putin has the motivation.
+And so anyone can go check it out.

-And uh finally, basically the uh there was no use.
+And finally, basically, there was no use.

 This was a freebie for Putin.

-So there was no cost to Putin to conduct this, and there was all the benefit.
+So there was no cost to Putin to conduct this.

-And so yes, the Russian people will galvanize even more behind Putin to continue this war of attrition.
+And so, yes, the Russian people will galvanize even more behind Putin to continue this war of attrition.

-Okay, so as you said I'm a former intelligence officer specifically, I was the top officer at DIA for Russian doctrine and strategy.
+I was the top officer at DIA for Russian Doctrine and Strategy.

 Okay, as intelligence people, we do not prescribe policy.

-It's uh it's against the rules, it's against the law for us.
+It's against the law for us.

 So when we ask that question, we typically say, what is it that you're trying to achieve?